 - XSS Security hole not patched

 And these are only the worst and most important threats.
-Altogether there are over 3’500 changes, which were not made on the system in our example.
-In addition, the license has expired, causing the firewall to pause various security mechanisms and no longer receiving pattern updates from Sophos.
+In total, there are over 3,500 changes that were not made on the system in our example.
+In addition, the license has expired, which means that the firewall has paused various security mechanisms and no longer receives pattern updates from Sophos.

 Appearances are deceptive…

-You may think to yourselves: “What does the guy here write about updates, my system is up to date, all updates are installed.
-Nothing can happen to me.”_ But if it looks like on the next screenshot, you have quite different problems. ;-)
+You may be thinking to yourselves: “What is this guy writing about updates, my system is up to date, all updates are installed.
+Nothing can happen to me.”
+However, if it looks like the next screenshot, you have completely different problems. 😉

-The fact that Windows XP, for example, no longer receives updates is not due to the fact that it does not need any more, but because it has not been officially supported by Microsoft since April 8, 2014.
+The fact that Windows XP, for example, no longer gets any updates is not because it no longer needs them, but because it has not been officially supported by Microsoft since April 8, 2014.

 Updates are not everything

-So that you can really achieve the most effective protection with a firewall, on the one hand the OS on the firewall must be up-to-date and on the other hand all security updates must be installed regularly.
+In order to achieve the most effective protection with a firewall, the OS on the firewall must be up to date and all security updates must be installed regularly.
 But that’s not all.
-If you are responsible for a firewall, you must be able to configure it correctly.
-There are no benefits if created firewall rules show into Nirvana or important security features are not activated.
-You have to know all the features of the firewall, because a bad or faulty configuration can also have a negative effect on a network.
+Whoever is responsible for a firewall must also be able to configure it correctly.
+It is no use if created firewall rules point to nirvana or important security features are not activated.
+It is necessary to know all the functions of the firewall, because a bad or incorrect configuration, can also have a negative impact on a network.

-I hope that all of you are aware that a firewall without updates cannot provide up-to-date protection.
-Configuring a firewall and keeping it up to date is no piece of cake, even if Sophos wants to make us aware of it with its slogan “Security made simple”.
-The 1-Click update button can be pressed with relatively little effort, but this is no guarantee that everything always runs smoothly.
-Updates are important, but for the administrator they are in most cases connected with work.
-Nevertheless, you should drop the convenience and either take responsibility yourself or hire a professional.
+Hopefully, each of you has become aware of the fact that a firewall cannot provide up-to-date protection without updates, based on my examples.
+Configuring a firewall and keeping it up to date is no walk in the park, even if Sophos wants us to believe that with its slogan “Security made simple”.
+The 1-click update button can be pressed with relatively little effort, but that is no guarantee that everything always runs smoothly.
+Updates are important, but in most cases they involve work for the administrator.
+Nevertheless, you should put aside the comfort and either take responsibility yourself or otherwise hire a professional.

-If you buy a firewall to be protected, you have to know that the installation alone is not enough.
+Anyone who buys a firewall to be protected must know that installing it alone is not enough.
 A firewall needs regular maintenance.
-You should log on to the system from time to time, perform updates, look through logs, start a threat analysis and, and, and…
+You should log on to the system every now and then, perform updates, review logs, run a threat analysis and, and, and….

-For those who do not wish to set up and maintain their Sophos Firewall themselves, we offer convenient Maintenance contracts.
-Or would you like a protection that your firewall is configured correctly?
-On request, we will be happy to take a closer look at your firewall and perform a “security check”.
+For those who do not want to take care of the setup and maintenance of their Sophos Firewall themselves, we offer convenient maintenance contracts.
+Or would you like some assurance that your firewall is configured properly?
+Upon request, we will be happy to take a closer look at your firewall and subject it to a security check.